mchajdecki/osticket-prerequisites-and-installation/README.md

 - Resource Group
 - Windows Virtual Machine

-<h3>For an in depth rundown on Microsoft Azure visit this <a href="https://github.com/mchajdecki/Microsoft-Azure">Microsoft Azure Full Tutorial</a>
+<h3>For an in depth rundown on Microsoft Azure visit this helpful guide <a href="https://github.com/mchajdecki/Microsoft-Azure">Microsoft Azure Full Tutorial</a>

 <br>